jfbette/cloudconcerns/scenarios/dataleakage/cloudtrail/data-exfiltration-through-cloudtrail.md

 Detection on data plane is possible if you control all network flows going to the internet using an Internet proxy.
 TLS inspection of network flows must be configured.

-Several detection pattern could be deployed, base on the Internet proxy logs :
+Several detection patterns could be deployed, based on the Internet proxy logs :
 - huge amount on request with abnormal request size.
 - strange format on http headers, here the User-Agent header. look for base64, high entropy data, ...